Report by Brattle Economists Examines Implications of Carbon Allowance Allocation Approaches under Clean Power Plan

 Starla Yeh, a senior policy analyst with the Natural Resources Defense Council (NRDC), adds, “The relative impacts to customers and generators will vary based on the way a state crafts its allocation approach.
 The ability to determine the way allowances are allocated provides states with a meaningful opportunity to benefit in-state residents and businesses.”

 The report, “CO2 Allowance Allocation Options: Considerations for State Policymakers When Developing Mass-Based Compliance Strategies Under the Clean Power Plan,” focuses on using allowances to mitigate energy customer impacts.
 The report is prepared for the NRDC and authored by Brattle Principals Judy Chang and Kathleen Spees, and Research Analyst Tony Lee.
-It is available for download using the link below.
+It is available for download below.